hbar-team/SPyCCI/docs/Guide/functions.md

   use_cosmors = True,
   )
 ```

-Please notice how the pka object in this case is not set in the `protonated` object properties since it is referred to the optimized molecular structure that can differ from the input one.
+The computed pka value is returned as a `pKa` object together with the structure of the protonated molecule optimized in solvent (`optimized_protonated`).
+Please notice how the pka object in this case is NOT set in the `protonated` object properties but rather in the `optimized_protonated` system since it is referred to the optimized molecular structure that can differ from the input one. **BEWARE that this behavior is conserved also in the `method_geometry = None` use case.**

 ### The `auto_calculate_pka()` function: